andmatt/andmatt.github.io/_posts/2018-05-05-postgres_json.md

 ## Using Postgres in Python
 Throughout this post, I will be writing a lot of queries in pure SQL.
 These can be wrapped as a multi-line string in Python and be executed by arguments within either Pandas or your database cursor.

-For executing postgres queries, I usually just use the default `psycogs2` cursor object.
-This can also be done just as easily by initializing a connection from a `sqlalchemy` engine, although the parameter substitution syntax will be a little different.
+For executing simple postgres queries, I usually just use the default `psycogs2` cursor object.
+However, `sqlalchemy` is a little more user friendly for inserting `pandas` dataframes directly into your database.
+Below is the syntax for both.

 ```python
 import psycopg2